Visitor Centers – Arkansas Travel Information

 From the state park marina you can have a memorable experience on this beautiful river on a Johnboat river tour or guided kayak trip.

 Cossatot River State Park - Natural Area

-The state park includes 12 miles of this National Wild and Scenic River, renowned as the best whitewater stream in mid-America.
+Located in the Western Ouachita Mountains, the Cossatot River State Park includes 12 miles of the Cossatot, a National Wild and Scenic River, renowned as the best whitewater stream in mid-America.